-Becoming an upstander is about moving from inaction to action.
+Becoming an upstander and standing up to bullies is about moving from inaction to action.
 Bystanders contribute to the problem.
 Upstanders stop the problem.
 Research shows that others speaking out or taking action stops bullying behavior over half the time within seconds.

 However, it takes courage to be an upstander.
 Upstanders are teenagers who do something that prevents or reduces the bullying behaviors they see or provides support to targets.
 Moving from being a bystander to becoming an upstander may not happen overnight.
 It can start with small actions and grow with experience and confidence.

 Strong people stand up for themselves, but the strongest stand up for others.Unknown

 You don’t have to do everything but do something(s).
 It does take courage to stand up to bullies.

 - Learn about bullying, from why bullies bully to how to intervene

 - Don’t join in the bullying

 - Take action by telling the bully to stop

 - Stand with the victim and say something